himehatsumi/impostor/README.md

   * Crewmates win if the impostor is voted out
   * Impostor wins if they survive 4 rounds
+  * Impostor wins if they guess the word
 * **Scoring:**

   * Scores persist across rounds within the same room